 Nanotechnologies and Food Discussion Group

-The aim of the group is to help the Agency take forward some of the recommendations from the House of Lords report, and to exchange information between different sectors within the nanotechnologies and food groups.
+The aim of the group is to help the Agency take forward some of the recommendations from the House of Lords Science and Technology Committee 2010 report into nanotechnologies and food, and to exchange information between different sectors within the nanotechnologies and food groups.

-House of Lords Select Committee on Science and Technology inquiry
+About the House of Lords Committee on Science and Technology inquiry

 In February 2009, the House of Lords Committee on Science and Technology launched an inquiry into nanotechnologies and food.
 The Agency and other relevant bodies were called to give evidence.
 In January 2010, the committee published its report on the inquiry.
 The report, which can be found under ‘External links’ towards the end of this page, made a total of thirty two recommendations and conclusions.
 The Government response to the committee’s report, which was published on 25 March 2011, can also be found under 'External links'.